SteveSmith16384/MultiplayerPlatformer/readme.txt

 CONTROLS
 Keyboard 1 - Arrow keys and Ctrl
 Keyboard 2 - W, A, S, D and Space
-Gamepads - Left joystick and X
+Gamepads - Left joystick and X to jump

 Press fire to join the game!
 This game can handle as many players as you have control methods for.